niteshkhanna1989/challengecode/README.md

 Mongodb(to run locally)

 Project Setup:
-I have included all the dependencies in the project directory itself for ease of use.
+I have included all the bower dependencies in the project directory itself for ease of use.
 However project can be setup through:

 run npm install for node related dependencies